 Most photographers rely on social media to promote their talents to the world.
-While I do think this is a great idea to draw attention to yourself, if you are looking to sell your photographs professionally you need to think about presenting properly to your different audiences.
+While I do think this is a great idea to draw attention to yourself, if you are looking to sell your photographs professionally you need to think about presenting yourself properly to your different audiences.

 When you post pictures on social media, don’t let that audience tell you what photos are good and what isn’t professionally speaking.
 Your social media audience is rarely a buyer.
 These people tend to get blown away by overly Photoshopped images.
 Social media popularity is not an indication of quality.
 Often from a professional buyers standpoint these photos are tacky.